Caspian Economic Forum: Formation and Framework

 At the V Summit of the Heads of the Caspian Littoral States in Aktau, Kazakhstan in 2018, President of Turkmenistan, Gurbanguly Berdimuhamedow initiated to hold the First Caspian Economic Forum in 2019.
-It was held on the anniversary of an agreement on the legal status of the Caspian Sea on Aug.
+It was held on the anniversary of Convention on the legal status of the Caspian Sea on Aug.
 12 in Turkmenistan's tourist zone of Awaza.
 The forum ostensibly aims to improve trade and investment among the states, particularly in relation to Caspian Sea projects.
 The Caspian Sea is estimated to contain some 50 billion barrels of oil and nine trillion cubic meters of gas.
 Properly exploited, those resources could be worth trillions of dollars.
 The Second Caspian Economic Forum will be held in Astrakhan city of Russia.